keithjgrant/Taming-CSS/Crawling/chapter5.md

 }
 ```

-You may notice I put the colors and padding on the `<a>` tag inside the `<li>`.
-I like to do that, because the anchor tag is the what the user must click to trigger the link.
-If, instead, we put the padding and background color on the `<li>`, there would be an area around the `<a>` that looks like a button but does not behave like one.
-This way, the `<a>` fills up the entire volume of the `<li>`, and is in fact is what determines the size of the `<li>`.

-I also made a few other updates based on things we've learned.
+I made a few updates to our previous version, based on things we've learned since.
 I changed to hex and HSL colors, as well as em units on the padding and border-radius.

 <img src="images/figure5-10.png"/>

-The result here looks very much like before, but we are now using more symantically correct markup and we have the added bonus that the padding and border radius will scale with the font size if the user changes that.
+The result here looks very much like before, but we are now using more semantically correct markup and we have the added bonus that the padding and border radius will scale with the font size if the user changes that.

-### Hiding an element
+## Hiding an element

-The `display` property has other values as well.
+The `display` property has other values as well&mdash;quite a lot of them, actually.
 An important one is `none`, which will hide an element completely, removing it from the document flow.
 This is useful for elements you want to show and hide with JavaScript, by toggling this value.
 But you don't always need JavaScript to get your desired behavior like this.
 We can show and hide an element by selecting on the `:hover` state of its parent.
 Let's try this out by creating a dropdown menu.

 Let's create a container and give it the class "dropdown".
 It will have two children.
 The first, "dropdown-label" will be the portion that is always visible, which we can hover over.
 The second, the "dropdown-menu" will be portion that we will show and hide.